M4LivesAgain/VRC-Mass-Avatar-Ripper/README.md

 ## Note
 if the avatar has not been cached or has been overriden by avatar change you cant get the avatar they were (for me at least)

-# IF THIS HELPED YOU MAKE SURE TO STAR ⭐